antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 Layer is used to describe a set of types of nodes and interfaces.
 Layers can be used to hide nodes of given types.
-They can be also used to hide connections for given interface types.
+They can be also used to hide interfaces with given types.

 The layers can be enabled or disabled in editor settings.